Tropical Storm Harvey makes land in Belize

 There had been no evacuations so far, he added.

-With winds reaching 60 mph (95 kph), the centre of the storm was moving slowly west and is expected to hit northern Guatemala later on Saturday, the Miami-based NHC said.
+With winds reaching 60 mph (95 kph), the center of the storm was moving slowly west and is expected to hit northern Guatemala later on Saturday, the Miami-based NHC said.

-Mudslides and flooding could affect agricultural output in Central America but the coffee and sugar harvest this year is largely over.
-The NHC said Harvey could hit Belize, Guatemala, Honduras, and southeast Mexico with 3 to 6 inches of rain.

 If the second system strengthens into a tropical storm, as expected, it will be called Irene and be the ninth named storm of what is already a busy 2011 Atlantic hurricane season.